AnnaSun919/demo-console/README.md

 Demo

-Front end to demostrate the learning of how to use Hooks such as , context , reduer and memo to handle requests.
+Frontend to demostrate the learning of how to use Hooks such as , context , reduer and memo to handle requests.

 Learning frontend part from https://github.com/idurar/idurar-erp-crm;

-back end using java to handle client request;
+backend using java to handle client request;

+Pages

+- user profile
+- booked rooms
+- room availability
+- admin handle which room can be booked